iotaledger/susee-streams-poc/lora-app-srv-mock/README.md

 # LoraWan AppServer Mockup Tool

-This application is needed to test the *streams-poc-lib* for the *ESP32 Sensor*.
+This application acts as *Application Server Connector* and is needed to test the *streams-poc-lib* for the *ESP32 Sensor*.
 The *streams-poc-lib* provides a test application in its main.c file (sensor/streams-poc-lib/main/main.c) that can be used to test the library via a WIFI connection instead of a LoRaWAN connection.